 PLAY HOLI WITH DISHOOM

-The actual date of Holi falls in early March – on Friday 6th.
-To celebrate, we’ll be serving Pani Puri as a delicious Holi special from Thursday 5th March until Sunday 8th March.
+The actual date of Holi falls the day after our event, on Monday 13th March.
+To celebrate, we’ll be serving Dahi Bhalla Chaat as a delicious Holi special from Sunday 12th March to Sunday 19th March.
 Keep an eye on Facebook and Twitter for some delicious (passworded) treats around these dates!

 And – though for obvious reasons a real Holi in our cafés is out of the question – our team will be bringing the spirit of Holi to life…